arpit-agr/iclp/src/pages/thank-you.md

 title: "Thank you!"
 ---

-We have received your message.
-We will be getting back to you shortly.
+Your message was sent successfully.
+I will be getting back to you shortly.

 Have a great day! 🙂